spurll/spellbook/examples/record.md

 * 8 scruples gizzard of monotreme
 * 6 tumblers alcohol
-* 6 pounds prisine tusk of swallow
+* 6 pounds pristine tusk of swallow
 * 1 ounce cursed scale of chimera
 * chilled memory of daisy
 * 3 lots spleen of monkey, ground